Aeoniums are colorful, attractive, evergreen rosette type of succulents hailing from the Canary Islands.

 The colorful leaves are light yellow with green and white stripes and pink tips.

-Kiwi/Tricolor (Aeonium haworthii) is very easy to grow and produces showy, four-inch flowers that transition in color from pale yellow to green or red.
+Kiwi/Tricolor a sport of (Aeonium haworthii) is very easy to grow and produces showy, four-inch flowers that transition in color from pale yellow to green or red.

 Aeonium arboreum ‘Zwartkop’, leaves also darken during the summer months.
 The leaves of this plant become nearly black.